FuelLabs/sway/docs/src/blockchain-development/storage.md

 Outside of the newer experimental `storage` syntax which is being stabalized, you can leverage FuelVM storage operations using the `store` and `get` methods provided in the standard (`std`) library.

-With this approach you will have to design the internal key and value design manually.
+With this approach you will have to manually assign the internal key used for storage.

 An example is as follows: